 About Helmsley Castle

-Initially built as a timber construction by the influential baron and military man Walter l’Espec in 1120, it was converted to stone by his nephew, Robert de Roos and further expanded over the twelfth and thirteenth centuries.
+Initially built as a timber construction by the influential baron and military man Walter l’Espec in 1120, it was converted to stone by his nephew, Robert de Roos and further expanded over the 12th and 13th centuries.

-Today, the remains of Helmsley Castle rise out of Yorkshire’s dramatic landscape, seemingly on a wave of ditches and banks, which would have served to increase its defensive capabilities.
-In fact, Helmsley Castle managed to endure a massive attack by the Parliamentarians during the English Civil War.
-The Royalists held Helmsley for a staggering three months, and the castle only fell when their food and supplies ran dry.
+Today, the remains of Helmsley Castle rise out of Yorkshire’s dramatic landscape on a wave of ditches and banks, which would have served to increase its defensive capabilities.
+Managed by English Heritage, it is now open to the public who can enjoy its grandeur and learn about its history via audio guides and exhibitions.

-Discover the best English Civil War Sites and Battlefields, from Bishop's Waltham Palace to Goodrich Castle and more, includes interactive battle sites of the English Civil War map.
+Discover the best English Civil War Sites and Battlefields, from Bishop's Waltham Palace to Goodrich Castle and more.

 Explore the best historic sites on offer in the North York Moors.